JoeyJaySWE/who-is-to-blame/README.md

 </ul>

 <h3> The Rounds </h3>
-The Judge begins by declaring what crime they are suspects of, then decide which player takes the stand first while all player draws their cards.
+The Judge begins by declaring what crime they are suspects of, then decides which player takes the stand first while all players draw their cards.

 The player that takes the stands tells his story of innocence using the evidence cards he’s gotten from the pile.
-Answer the Judges question and finishes by adding a pointing card and an evidence to shift that blame over to the other player.
+Answer the Judges question and finish by adding a pointing card and an evidence to shift that blame over to the other player.

-Judge switches to the other players turn.
+Judge switches to the other player's turn.
-The next player takes the stand and repeat the process.
+The next player takes the stand and repeats the process.
 If the player who ain’t on the stand drops an objection card, he can add another piece of evidence to try and make holes in the accused testimony.
-Howeve, he can’t draw any new cards until it’s his trun to take the stand.
+However, he can’t draw any new cards until it’s his turn to take the stand.

-Ones it’s his turn again, he draws 1 new evidence card and 1 new blame card from the pile.
-And the process continues until a player received 3 strikes and is executed.
+Once it’s his turn again, he draws 1 new evidence card and 1 new blame card from the pile.
+And the process continues until a player receives 3 strikes and is executed.

 </p>